chizkidd/chizkidd.github.io/_posts/2025-02-20-critical-review-of-power-hungry-USA-energy-future.md

 mathjax: true
 ---

-A critical review of Robert Bryce's **"Power Hungry: The Myths of 'Green' Energy and the Real Fuels of the Future."**
+A critical review of Robert Bryce's "<u>Power Hungry: The Myths of 'Green' Energy and the Real Fuels of the Future.</u>"

 ## INTRODUCTION